cdapio/hydrator-plugins/core-plugins/docs/OracleExport-action.md

 **oracleServerSSHPort:** Port to use to SSH to the remote Oracle Host.
 Defaults to 22.

-**oracleServerUsername:** Username to use to connect to the remote Oracle Host via SSH.
+**oracleServerSSHUsername:** Username to use to connect to the remote Oracle Host via SSH.

-**authMechanism:** Mechanism to perform the secure shell action.
+**oracleServerSSHAuthMechanism :** Mechanism to perform the secure shell action.
 Acceptable values are Private Key, Password.

-**oracleServerPassword:** Password to use to connect to the remote Oracle Host via SSH.
+**oracleServerSSHPassword:** Password to use to connect to the remote Oracle Host via SSH.
 This will be ignored when 'Private Key' is used as the authentication mechanism.

-**privateKey:** The private key to be used to perform the secure shell action.
+**oracleServerSSHPrivateKey:** The private key to be used to perform the secure shell action.
 This will be ignored when 'Password' is used as the authentication mechanism.

 **passphrase:** Passphrase used to decrypt the provided private key in "privateKey".
 This will be ignored